 Outside of that, it’s out of your hands.
-The lender will directly contact the condo development (whether that’s the developer themselves or the property management company), and they will handle it among themselves.
+The lender will directly contact the condo development (whether the developer themselves or the property management company), and they will handle it among themselves.
 You likely won’t hear about it again until the lender approves or disapproves of their financing eligibility.
 However, the onus is on them.

 You’ll find that this process is already done in many cases, and you won’t have to wait for an answer.
 Suppose the lender you’re working with already has a working relationship with the condo development.
 In that case, they could probably already have a recent questionnaire form on file, and they can approve the loan eligibility immediately.